AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 Data Validity
 ~~~~~~~~~~~~~

-[Currently |SPARK| does not check for data validity as it analyses code,
-though this may be changed in a future release.
+[Currently |SPARK| does not check for data validity , though this may be changed
-It is therefore up to users to ensure that data read from external sources
+in a future release.
+It is therefore up to users to ensure that data read from
-is valid.]
+external sources is valid.]

 .. todo:: Need to put some words in here to describe the precautions that may
    be taken to avoid invalid data.
 To be completed in the Milestone 4 version